SupaxInc/system-design-101/Concepts/2-Scalability.md

 - As traffic climbs, we are able to add additional servers to the *hardware resource pool*, and if it drops, we remove servers.
 - Gives us the concept of ***high availability***
     - Multiple server nodes on the back end helps the website stay online even if some server nodes crash
+<br><br>

+## Scalability Design Approach

+### Vertical vs Horizontal Scaling

+- We need to find out if we require high availability or low availability.
+    - High availability means horizontal scaling
+    - Low availability means to vertical scale but have more powerful servers
+- Upsides of horizontal scaling is no limit to augmenting hardware capacity, data is replicated across different geographical regions across the globe
+- Examples:
+    - If your app is a utility or tool and is expected to receive ***minimal predictable traffic***.
+        - No need to host it in a distributed environment.
+A single server is enough to manage traffic so we can go with vertical scaling.
+    - If app is a public facing social app, like a social network or fitness app ***where traffic is unpredictable.***
+        - High availability in horizontal scaling is important
+    - Build these apps to deploy them on cloud and always have horizontal scalability in mind.

+---

+### Thinking about code on multiple machines, stateless

+- Running code in a distributed environment must be ***stateless***.
+- No *static instances* in classes.
+    - Static instances hold application data when a particular server goes down, all static data/state is lost.
+- In OOP, instance variables hold object state.
+    - Static variable hold state that spans across multiple objects.
+    - Static variable data is not application wide.
+- **Problem**: Using static instances can lead to issues in a distributed environment.
+If a server holding static data goes down, the data is lost, and other servers in the cluster won't have access to this data.
+- **Example**: Avoid patterns like Singleton which rely on static instances.

+    ```java
+    public class Singleton {
+        private static Singleton instance;

+        private Singleton() {}

+        public static Singleton getInstance() {
+            if (instance == null) {
+                instance = new Singleton();
+            }
+            return instance;
+        }
+    }
+    ```

+- In distributed systems, this pattern fails as each server will have its instance of **`Singleton`**, leading to inconsistent states across the system.
+- Solutions:
+    - Implement Redis or Memcache to manage a consistent state across the application by storing shared data in these distributed caching systems.
+This approach ensures that all instances of the application, regardless of which server they are on, can access and modify the same state information in real-time. <br>**Example:** Amazon Elasticache
+    - Avoid using static instances in classes to prevent state persistence that is local to a single machine.
+    - Consider adopting functional programming principles where functions do not retain state, although this can also be achieved with careful design in OOP.
+    - Employ containerization technologies like Docker to ensure consistent environments across multiple machines, facilitating scalability and state management.

+---

+### Which Scalability is Right?

+- Always have an estimate in mind for how much traffic will it have to deal with when designing an app.
+- Possibly adopting a ***microservices*** architecture and workloads are meant to be deployed on the cloud.
+Inherently the workloads are *horizontally scaled* out on the fly